 “How do you know there’s no Veeni here?
 Are you telling me that you kicked them all off the station?”

-“Not as brusque as that, I would like them to come back at some point after the Tournament.
+“Not as brusque as that, I would like them to come back at some point after the tournament.
 No, I simply convinced Freehaven’s commander to declare a cockroach infestation.
 A nuisance to humans, but their droppings are noxious to Veeni, even deadly in some cases.
 The Veeni are staying away all on their own.”

-“That just means they don’t want to sleep here, but they’ll definitely drop by to kill some people!”
+“That just means they don’t want to sleep here, but they’ll definitely drop by to kill some people.”

 “Calm down.
 We have the station covered, and no Veeni have arrived in the week.”